SaiskiFunctions/GraphWFC.rs/README.md

 A graph-based implementation of Maxim Gumin's Wave Function Collapse algorithm.
 This project improves on the flexibility and speed of the algorithm by decoupling its constraint solving functionality from input / output data and generalising parsing and rendering into graph structures allowing for speedy constraint propagation and easy conversion between media types.

-The goal of this implementation was to:
+This implementation:
-1. Generalise and bring clarity to the constraint solving core of the algorithm.
+1. Generalises and brings clarity to the constraint solving core of the algorithm.
-2. Allow for input / output between arbitrary media types.
+2. Allows for input / output between arbitrary media types.
 For example, inputting image data for constraint generation and outputting sound data.
-3. Modularise the structure of algorithm to improve run time on distributed services and make profiling and performance optimisation easier.
+3. Modularises the structure of algorithm to improve run time on distributed services and make profiling and performance optimisation easier.

 ## Background